 Simple vs. Compound Interest

 Interest can be classified as either “simple” or “compound.”
 Simple interest calculates the amount of interest only looking at the original balance of an account.
 Let me explain.
-If you take out a $1,000 loan and agree to pay a simple interest rate of 10% per year, you will have to pay back $1,100 (10% of $1,000 is $100) if you pay it back in 1 year, $1,200 if you pay it back in 2 years, $1,300 if you take 3 years, etc. That’s as complicated as it gets.
+If you take out a $1,000 loan, like those guaranteed payday loans at RadCred, and agree to pay a simple interest rate of 10% per year, you will have to pay back $1,100 (10% of $1,000 is $100) if you pay it back in 1 year, $1,200 if you pay it back in 2 years, $1,300 if you take 3 years, etc. That’s as complicated as it gets.

 Compound Interest allows interest to build (compound) on top of interest.
 Even though it is usually listed on an annual basis (APR, remember), interest can compound annually, monthly, or even daily.
 Using the example of that $1,000 loan with a 10% annually compounding interest rate, you’d still have to pay back $1,100 if you pay it back at the end of one year.
 However, if you wait until the second year, you’ll have to pay back $1,210 (because 10% interest was calculated on $1,100) and if you wait until year 3, you’ll end up paying $1,331 (10% of $1,210).
 Whether the interest compounds annually, monthly or daily will have an impact on the math, but let’s skip that complication for the time being.